WojtekKamilowski/CI_PP5_HSBS/README.md

 ![Accessibility](docs/accessibility/wave-checkout.png)
 Alerts on the above relate to:
 1. Underlines of links which is a part of the chosen design.
-2. Form control does not have a lable, aria-labels added in forms.py
+2. Form control does not have a label, aria-labels added in forms.py

 </details>